POAS VOLCANO NATIONAL PARK in Costa Rica- Ultimate Guide

 What to prepare when visiting Poas volcano

-I hope to have given you already the most important information need to visit Poas volcano.
-However, here a short summary and some additional information on clothing to be well prepared for a visit to Poas volcano.
+Find here a short summary and some additional information on clothing to be well-prepared for a visit to Poas volcano.

-- Wear comfortable shoes, sneakers or hiking shoes would be the best.
-We personally wouldn’t recommend flip-flops.
+• Wear comfortable shoes, sneakers or hiking shoes would be the best.
+We wouldn’t recommend flip-flops.

-- Keep in mind that it is not guaranteed that you will have clear views.
-If there’s a lot of fog, you might get disappointed with a blocked view.
-And unfortunately, there is then not more than 20 minutes for you to wait for the clouds to disappear.
+• Keep in mind that it is not guaranteed that you will have clear views.
+If there’s a lot of fog, you might be disappointed with a blocked view.
+And unfortunately, there is no more than 20 minutes for you to wait for the clouds to disappear.

 Where to stay near Poas volcano and other things to do